renatocfrancisco/django-fcc-marketplace/README.md

 <summary>Dev Commentary</summary>

 <br>
-First time messing with Django. 😐<br>
+First time messing with Django.
+This repository is just a way to say that I know something of this framework. 😐<br>
 The tutorial's title says "Python Tutorial for Beginners".
 That's funny.<br>
 Video timestamp: **1:28:24**